strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements-and-migration.md

 One another change is, that with new API version we remove some deprecated fields so users need to migrate them to new format.
 For instance `v1beta2` supports only new array based listener configuration and new metrics configuration formats from config maps.
 In additional some old unused fields like `tlsSidecar` were removed as well.
+All changes in field are described in our [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#proc-upgrade-cli-tool-files-str).

-For smooth migration to new CRs and CRDs version we created `api-conversion` tool.
+For smooth migration to new CRs and CRDs version we created `api-conversion` tool. _Note that for proper conversion you need to have installed Strimzi 0.22 with all its CRDs._

 ### API conversion tool

 The tool is shipped as part of Strimzi 0.22 in [zip](https://github.com/strimzi/strimzi-kafka-operator/releases/download/0.22.1/api-conversion-0.22.1.zip) and [tar.gz](https://github.com/strimzi/strimzi-kafka-operator/releases/download/0.22.1/api-conversion-0.22.1.tar.gz) archives.
 After un-archive, you will find there all libs needed by the tool in `libs` directory and two scripts for running the tool in folder `bin`.
 Script `api-conversion.sh` is for linux/mac users and `api-conversion.cmd` is for Windows users.
-You can find there also a readme, which is also available on [Strimzi github](https://github.com/strimzi/strimzi-kafka-operator/tree/release-0.22.x/api-conversion).

 The tool can operate in two modes:
 * convert your resources to `v1beta2`.
 It can convert resources in yaml files or resource already deployed into Kubernetes cluster.